nir/jupylet/README.md

 [Miniconda Python](https://docs.conda.io/en/latest/miniconda.html)
 distribution.

-**On Windows** download and run the 64-bit installer for Python 3.9.
+**On Windows** download and run the 64-bit installer for Python 3.10.
 Once Miniconda is installed press the `⊞ Winkey` and then type *Miniconda* and press the `Enter` key.
 This should open a small window that programmers call *console* or *shell* in which you can enter commands and run programs.

-**On macOS with Intel processor** download and run "Miniconda3 macOS Intel x86 64-bit pkg" for Python 3.9.
+**On macOS with Intel processor** download and run "Miniconda3 macOS Intel x86 64-bit pkg" for Python 3.10.
 Once installed click the Spotlight icon `🔍` and in the search field type *terminal* and press the `Enter` key to open the console.

-**On macOS with M1 processor** download and run "Miniconda3 macOS Apple M1 64-bit pkg" for Python 3.9.
+**On macOS with M1 processor** download and run "Miniconda3 macOS Apple M1 64-bit pkg" for Python 3.10.
 Once installed click the Spotlight icon `🔍` and in the search field type *terminal* and press the `Enter` key to open the console.
 Then you need to run the following two commands:

     conda install -c conda-forge numpy "libblas=*=*accelerate"
     pip install --pre -i https://pypi.anaconda.org/scipy-wheels-nightly/simple scipy

-These two commands are only needed if you have a macOS with an M1 processor.
+**On Linux** download "Miniconda3 Linux 64-bit".
+This should download the file Miniconda3-latest-Linux-x86_64.sh.
+Install it by running the following command in a bash shell:

+    bash Miniconda3-latest-Linux-x86_64.sh

+Once installed open a new bash shell / console.

-Finally, to run *jupylet* first install it by typing the following command in the console:
+Once Miniconda is installed it is time to install *jupylet* by typing the following command in the console:

     pip install jupylet

-If you are using an old installation of Python 3.8 or 3.9 on Windows you may also need to run following command:

-    python -m jupylet postinstall

 Next, to run the example notebooks, download the *jupylet* source code.
 If you have [Git](https://git-scm.com/) installed type the following command: